jojomale/eidaQC/README.md

 *This project is in still in development.
 It is usable but not* *all errors are handled properly*

-*# Known problems*
+# *Known problems*
-- *Creation of a first station inventory from default configuration can be difficult.
-Try to remove network "NL" from the list*
-- *Log files for inventory test are rotating but no backup is created*
+- *Log files for inventory test are rotating but backup files are not included in report*

 Run tests on the [European Integrated Data Archive](http://www.orfeus-eu.org/data/eida/) for seismological data to check the availability of waveform data and the processing of metadata requests.